JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/data/_index.md

 Note: there could be some inconsistencies, when video or rooms are deleted.
 The code must take this into account, and always double check room or channel existence.
 There will be some cleaning batch, to delete deprecated files.

+## bot/muc_domain

+The `bot/muc_domain` (where muc_domain is the current MUC domain) folder contains configuration files that are read by the moderation bot.
+This bot uses the [xmppjs-chat-bot](https://github.com/JohnXLivingston/xmppjs-chat-bot) package.

+Note: we include the MUC domain (`room.instance.tld`) in the filename in case the instance domain changes.
+In such case, existing rooms could get lost, and we want a way to ignore them to avoid gettings errors.

+### bot/muc_domain/rooms

+The `bot/muc_domain/rooms` folder contains room configuration files.
+See the [xmppjs-chat-bot](https://github.com/JohnXLivingston/xmppjs-chat-bot) package help for more information.